DanielXMoore/Civet/civet.dev/reference.md

 You can specify a custom precedence with `looser`/`tighter`/`same` followed by another operator (with symbols wrapped in parentheses).
-This specification can go after `operator` to affect several operators, and/or after the operator name to affect just that operator.
+This specification goes after the operator name or before a declaration.

 <Playground>
 operator dot looser (*) (p, q)